-Deutsche Bank expects its Common Equity Tier 1 ratio ("CET 1 ratio") to decrease slightly but to remain above 12.5 % in 2021 as compared to 2020.
-Deutsche Bank expects higher Risk-Weighted Assets ("RWA") from regulatory changes and supervisory decisions as well as selective growth in its Core Bank offset by continued reductions in the CRU and lower Operational Risk RWA.
-For 2022, Deutsche Bank remains committed to maintaining its CET 1 ratio above 12.5 %.
+The Group expects its Common Equity Tier 1 ratio ("CET 1 ratio") to remain essentially flat and to remain above 12.5 % in 2022.
+It expects higher risk-weighted assets ("RWA") from growth in the Core Bank as well as supervisory decisions offset by continued reductions in the Capital Release Unit ("CRU") and lower Operational Risk RWA.
+For 2022, the Group expects to end the year with a CET 1 ratio of approximately 13 %, reflecting organic capital generation offsetting the impact of RWA increases and distributions.